Updated October 20, 2020

 By 1900, a small commercial district had popped up along Plant Street and residential neighborhoods began to appear on the side streets.

 At one time, especially in the 1930's, Winter Garden's location on Lake Apopka made it a fisherman's paradise.
-Lake Apopka is the second largest lake in Florida, trailing only Lake Okeechobee in size.
+Lake Apopka is one of the largest lakes in Florida.

 Some of the best bass fishing in the United States was to be had in the clean waters of Lake Apopka.
 Winter Garden was the center of this fishing activity.